Ruchis356/Gruppeprosjekt/README.md

    - : `Gruppeprosjekt/data/luftkvalitet_trondheim_2018-2024.csv`
    - README.md
 > docs
    > AI declaration
-   -
-      - AI declaration.pdf: `The declaration of AI usage in this project, signed by the developers.`
+   .  - AI declaration.pdf: `The declaration of AI usage in this project, signed by the developers.`
       - detailed AI use.md:  `A line for line/block for block breakdown of AI usage in this project.`
    - bibliography.md: `A list of external resources used in this project.`
    - README.md
 > notebooks
-   - main.ipynb: `Main script for importing and processing data.
-All variables can be set in the code of main.`
+   - main.ipynb: `Main script for importing, processing, and analysing data, select variables here.`
    - README.md
 > resources
    - README.md